 Baker McKenzie’s Sanctions Blog published the alert titled OFAC Issues Preliminary Guidance on the Implementation of a Maritime Services Policy Ban and Related Price Exception for Seaborne Russian Oil on 20 September 2022.
 Read the article via the link here.
 Please also visit our Sanctions Blog for the most recent updates.

 Baker McKenzie’s Sanctions Blog published the alert titled BIS issues new FAQs addressing red flags related to Russia/Belarus and semiconductor foundries’ potential entity list dealings on 1 September 2022.
 Read the article via the link here.
 Please also visit our Sanctions Blog for the most recent updates.

-Our popular Annual Compliance Conference, which attracts over 6,000 in-house senior legal and compliance professionals from across the world, will be held across five weeks from 6 September – 6 October 2022.
+The Annual Compliance Conference begins next week and attracts over 6,000 in-house senior legal and compliance professionals from across the world.
+This leading compliance conference will be held across five weeks from 6 September – 6 October 2022.
 We will be virtually delivering our cutting-edge insights and guidance on key global compliance, investigations and ethics issues.
-Our global experts will provide practical insights and analysis on significant developments across:
+Our global experts will provide practical insights and analysis on significant developments:

-Click https://www.bakermckenzie.com/en/insight/events/2022/10/annual-compliance-conference to register your interest in joining us virtually at this must attend global compliance conference for senior in-house legal and compliance professionals.
+Click here to view the full agenda and register your interest in joining us virtually at this must attend global compliance conference for senior in-house legal and compliance professionals.